Getting Started with Your School Accreditation

 To get started with AMS school accreditation, the first thing you’ll need to do is review our eligibility requirements.
 If you believe you meet them, there are a few basic steps to take next, which we outline lower down on this page.

-- It has reached Step 6 on the AMS Pathway of Continuous School Improvement, a quality assurance initiative available to all member schools
+- Has been verifed on the AMS Pathway of Continuous School Improvement, a quality assurance initiative available to all member schools

-- It has been in operation for at least 3 years
+- Has been in operation for a minimum of 3 consecutive years

-- You are seeking accreditation for all the program levels offered by your school
+- Is seeking accreditation for all program levels offered at your school

 - Infant, within the range birth – 18 months